singhkpratham/geocompr/05-geometry-operations.md

 ```

 The `rotation` function accepts one argument `a` - a rotation angle in degrees.
-Rotation could be done around selected points, such as centroids (right panel on the Fig. \@ref(fig:affine-trans)).
+Rotation could be done around selected points, such as centroids (right panel of Figure \@ref(fig:affine-trans)).
 See `vignette("sf3")` for more examples.